How to Deal With the Fact Youll Never See Someone Again Who Died

 I also still get these weird, intense and "panicky" moments where it seems to hit me all over again that she is gone and I'll never see or talk to her again. those have at least faded in frequency with time, but man it's all just so strange and tough to process.

 I'm not religious and I believe they are completely gone.
-I couldn't even fake that I believe I'll see them again, which sucks.
+I couldn't even fake that I believe I'll see them again, which sucks.this is where religion comes into play for most peopleSam Harris had a pretty insightful/helpful lecture on death a few years back but I'm not sure I can share it because he's pretty controversial nowadays

 The days after he died were awful.
 I often thought I'd never get through it and be able to even laugh again.
 The only thing I can say is time and friends and other members of the family helped out immensely.